iworks/sierotki/readme.txt

 == Changelog ==

+= 3.2.2 - 2023-07-12 =

+* Data type check has been added.
+Props for [LeoBullero](https://wordpress.org/support/users/leobullero/).

 = 3.2.1 - 2023-07-07 =

 * Integration with the Divi builder (part of the Divi Theme) has been added.